hegoimanzano/ICASCM2025/02_lammps_input.md

 - thermo and thermo_style → control which thermodynamics quantities and other paramaters appears in log output file and how oftern

 LAMMPS has compute and variable as analysis tools, and fix ave/time to average over time. (computes, variables, averages)
-- compute → generates per-atom or global quantities (MSD, stress, RDF, density profiles).
+- compute = generates per-atom or global quantities (MSD, stress, RDF, density profiles).
-- variable → algebra with computed quantities.
+- variable = algebra with computed quantities.
-- fix ave/time / fix ave/chunk → averages, profiles, histograms.
+- fix ave/time / fix ave/chunk = averages, profiles, histograms.

 **4. Execution** Finally, you tell LAMMPS to run → length of the simulation (number of timesteps).

-Note that LAMMPS interpretates the
+Note that LAMMPS interprets commands strictly in the order they appear in the input file.
+This means that the simulation environment is built step by step, and a command cannot use information that has not yet been defined.
+You must be carefull with the order of the commands.

 ### LAMMPS input file for C-S-H simulations

 **1. Header / Global Settings** We are going to simulate a C-S-H box with periodic boundary conditions in x y z.
 There are different units systems that must be consistent with your force field and all the input parameters.
 Note that the all the results will also be printed in these units.
-The _atom_style_ wfewgrtewr
+The _atom_style_ defines what information is stored for each atom.
+The choice depends on the physics of your system and the force field you plan to use.
+In our case, full indicates information about _atom_id, type, coordinates, charge, molecule-ID, bonds, angles, dihedrals_.

 ```
 # ---------- SETTINGS / SYSTEM ----------